 A speeding ticket or other moving violation will increase your insurance rates regardless of age.
 Insurers rely on statistics, which indicate that drivers with a ticket are more likely to be involved in an accident that could lead to a claim.

-While the increase will vary by the insurance company, according to CarInsurance.com, Georgia, drivers can expect their rates to go up 38% after a speeding ticket that is 1-29 mph over the limit.
+The rate increase will vary by insurance company, but Georgia drivers can expect a 38% rise in their premiums after receiving a speeding ticket for going 1-29 mph over the limit.

 Cheapest car insurance for seniors with DUIs in Georgia

-A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
-In most instances, your premium will double with a DUI.
-According to CarInsurance.com, in some states, rates can increase by 74% after the first DUI and up to 184% after a second.
+A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
+Typically, your insurance premium will double after a DUI.
+According to our data, in some states, the increase can be as high as 74% after your first DUI.
+If you get a second DUI, the insurance rates could increase by 184%.

 Finding affordable coverage (or any coverage) will become more difficult after a DUI.
 Still, according to our data, these are the best insurers for seniors with a DUI in Georgia: